Dec 2022

 You can observe a culture and see clearly what is valued there.
 It’s usually the ‘rules of survival’, how to get on there.

 In a truly values-led organisation, those things are coherent with the professed values on the posters on the walls.
-In many organisations, the reality is not that simple, and would make for a rather messy mural.
-In a toxic culture, the reality can be quite the opposite – and that expectation/reality gap will likely lead to a talent exodus.
+In many organisations, the reality is not that simple, and would make for a rather messy mural with a lot of caveats.
+In a ‘toxic’ culture, employees may see colleagues being ‘rewarded’ for behaviour that is opposite to those values on the wall.
+The resulting expectation vs. reality gap, if sustained over time, will likely lead to a talent exodus.

 I have experienced cultures where the real values do align with the posters on the wall.
 One was a manufacturing business.
 To say safety was a life or death issue was not an overstatement.
-When an employee reprimanded me for standing on a chair to take a photo, I saw that safety was a deeply embedded value (and that also I was unlikely to get my personal ‘adventure’ value met at that company).
+And when an employee reprimanded me for standing on a chair to take a photo, I saw that safety was a deeply embedded value (and that also I was unlikely to get my personal ‘adventure’ value met at that company).
+In that way, if they are true, ‘values’ can be a helpful determiner of whether candidates may thrive with you, or not.
+They can help people self-select out of the process, if your values are off-putting, or contradictory to their personal ones.

 So if work is done to really discover what the culture actually values (rather than just what they say), and that is something leaders are willing to put on the company website, then yes, maybe a company can hold ‘shared values’.